moneyhub/fullstack-interview-task/README.md

 ## Requirements

 - An admin is able to generate a csv formatted report showing the values of all user holdings
-    - The report should be sent to the `/export` route of the holdings service
+    - The report should be sent to the `/export` route of the investments service
-    - The holdings service expects the report to be sent as csv text
+    - The investments service expects the report to be sent as csv text
     - The csv should contain a row for each holding matching the following headers
     |User|First Name|Last Name|Date|Holding|Value|
+    - The holding should be the name of the holding account given by the financial-companies service
     - The holding value can be calculated by `investmentTotal * investmentPercentage`
-    - The holding should be the name of the holding account given by the financial-companies service
 - Ensure use of up to date packages and libraries (the service is known to use deprecated packages)
 - Make effective use of git